 In May 2016, a group of concerned citizens, including many families directly affected by the opioid crisis, began to raise awareness about substance use disorders on Martha’s Vineyard.
 The grassroots effort led to the development of the Martha’s Vineyard Substance Use Disorder (SUD) Coalition, an unincorporated Island-wide community coalition composed of the major health and social support institutions and concerned citizens on the Island of Martha’s Vineyard.

-The mission of the Martha's Vineyard SUD coalition is to engage, advocate, bridge service gaps, raise awareness, and decrease stigma of substance use disorders through education, prevention, treatment, and recovery efforts.
+The mission of the Martha's Vineyard Substance Use Disorder coalition is to raise awareness, bridge services gaps, and decrease stigma of substance use disorder through education, prevention, treatment, and recovery efforts.

 We believe that addiction is an illness - not a choice or a moral failing.